Collaborate with the justice system to improve care for those with mental health and substance use issues.

 2023 Dallam, Hartley, and Moore Counties Sequential Intercept Mapping Workshop

-June 2023 Dallam, Hartley, and Moore Counties Sequential Intercept Model Mapping Report
+June 2023 Dallam, Hartley, and Moore Counties SIM Report

 This report was prepared by the Texas Behavioral Health and Justice Technical Assistance Center (TA Center) on behalf of Texas Health and Human Services Commission (HHSC).
 The workshop was convened by Texas Panhandle Centers (TPC).